innolitics/rdm/rdm/init_files/documents/software_plan.md

 {# When you edit the list of verification steps here, also update `init_files/documents/release_history.md` -#}

-Record these verification steps in the release history document.
+Record these verification steps in a new software release record.

 {# TODO: add details about 14971:7 and 8 #}